orsonteodoro/gcf2/README.md

 * LTO is used to reduce code size.

 Reasons to remove optimizations:
-* Optimizatoins that causes memory leaks or runtime errors will be disabled.
+* Optimizations that causes memory leaks or runtime errors will be disabled.
-*
+* Suspected slow and not smooth performance.

 Compiler used:
 * gcc is forced whenever O3 is present to take advantage of auto-parallelization (with multiple threads) with graphite which clang doesn't support,{2}{3} and auto-vectorization{1} (with SIMD).